 The Graduate School Fellowships comprise the following fellowships and are funded by their foundations and grants:

-Fellowships for students pursuing the MA are available and consist of generous partial tuition merit-based and need-informed fellowships.
-That is, the awards are based on both merit and need, and so the amount of the fellowships vary.
+All accepted students will be considered for partial merit-based and need informed tuition fellowships.
 All candidates who submit completed applications by the priority deadline of March 1 are considered for fellowships, provided that they also complete the FAFSA (JTS Code 002740).
 The Graduate School admits students on a rolling basis, and awards fellowships based on availability after March 1.

 Funding for MA fellowships is provided by The Graduate School and the following:

 Students in The Graduate School who are applying to or enrolled in the dual-degree program in Social Work are required to apply to Columbia University School of Social Work for financial assistance, as well as to JTS.
 Contact CSSW for their application and information at (212) 854-2867 or School of Social Work.
 Students in the dual-degree program in Public Administration are required to apply to Columbia University School of International and Public Affairs for financial assistance, as well as to JTS.
 Contact SIPA for their application and information at (212) 854-6216 or through SIPA.